 Research and Studies

 Coming Soon!
-LOCO bc, Columbia Institue & ISIS are collaborating on a study of local purchasing, comparing the economic benefit of buying from local suppliers.
-The report is expected by May 2013.
+LOCO BC, Columbia Institute & ISIS are collaborating on a implementation guide for local purchasing, as a companion guide to The Power of Purchasing study.
+The report is expected by October 2013.

 Independent BC: Small Business & The British Columbia Economy